Panhara28/moc-object-storage/README-SECURITY.md

 - IP-based rate limiting assumes traffic passes through Cloudflare.
 - Best practice: restrict origin to Cloudflare IP ranges so spoofed `x-forwarded-for` headers are not trusted.

+## API Key Management Guard

+- `/admin/apis/lists` is gated by the `api` module’s `read` permission in the client guard, and the `/api/buckets/keys` handler still enforces `authorize(req, "buckets", "read")` so only valid sessions can list keys.

 ## Checklist for New Endpoints

 - Require `authorize()` and check owner scope when returning user-owned data.